thednp/vite-react-svg/README.md

 A Vite plugin that transforms SVG files into React components using the [DOMParser](https://github.com/thednp/domparser).

 ## Performance
 This plugin significantly outperforms alternatives in terms of speed and consistency.
+You can boost the render speed by up to 3 times.
 Here are the benchmark results:

 ```
 Performance Benchmark (100 iterations x 5 samples):